nusdbsystem/falcon/tools/build_from_source/build_from_source.md

   **NOTE:** this is not related to whether to use "existing_key" in the train_job config. **this is key related to MPC, not the Falcon engine.**

   **Solution to this problem:**
-  - actually, you do not need to rebuild the whole library, just run the `Scripts/setup-ssl.sh 3 128 128` should be okay.
+  - actually, you do not need to rebuild the whole library, just run the `Scripts/setup-ssl.sh 3 128 128` should be okay. (`/opt/falcon/third_party/MP-SPDZ/Scripts$ bash setup-ssl.sh 3 128 128`)
-  - rebuild from `/tools/scripts/mp-spdz_setup.sh`
+  - or rebuild from `/tools/scripts/mp-spdz_setup.sh`

   **NOTE: `mv Math/Setup.h.prod Math/Setup.h` is critical! `*.prod` specifies `/opt/falcon` as base path**